pdpipe/pdpipe/README.rst

 Creating Pipline Stages
 -----------------------

-Create stages with the following syntax:
+You can create stages with the following syntax:

 .. code-block:: python